pkulchenko/ZeroBraneStudio/doc-remote-debugging.md

 The location of ZeroBrane Studio is system dependent;
 on **Windows** it is the location of the directory you installed ZeroBrane Studio to;
 on **Linux** it is `/opt/zbstudio`;
-and on **Mac OS X** it is `/Applications/ZeroBraneStudio.app/Contents/ZeroBraneStudio` (You may need to right click on the application and select `Show Package Contents` to navigate to that location on OS X).
+and on **macOS** it is `/Applications/ZeroBraneStudio.app/Contents/ZeroBraneStudio` (You may need to right click on the application and select `Show Package Contents` to navigate to that location on macOS).

 * **I can't step into functions defined in other files in my project.**
 You either need to open them in the IDE before you want to step through them, or to [configure](doc-configuration) the IDE to auto-open files requested during debugging using `editor.autoactivate = true`.